 Pregnancy odds and ends

-As a supplement to my Baby bare minimums, Baby registry suggestions, and Breastfeeding and pumping posts, here’s more advice I give to pregnant friends (if they ask for it).
+As a supplement to my specific baby posts, here’s more advice I give to pregnant friends (if they ask for it).

 Last updated: Feb 28, 2021